-C403.4.3 Heat rejection equipment.
-Heat rejection equipment such as air-cooled condensers, dry coolers, open-circuit cooling towers, closed-circuit cooling towers and evaporative condensers used for comfort cooling applications shall comply with this section.
+C403.9 Heat rejection equipment.
+Heat rejection equipment, including air-cooled condensers, dry coolers, open-circuit cooling towers, closed-circuit cooling towers and evaporative condensers, shall comply with this section.

-Exception: Heat rejection devices where energy use is included in the equipment efficiency ratings listed in Tables C403.2.3(1)A, C403.2.3(1)B, C403.2.3(1)C, C403.2.3(2), C403.2.3(3), C403.2.3(7) and C403.2.3(9).
+Exception: Heat rejection devices where energy use is included in the equipment efficiency ratings listed in Tables [IECC: C403.3.2(6) and C403.3.2(7) ]C403.3.2(1)A, C403.3.2(1)B, C403.3.2(1)C, C403.3.2(2), C403.3.2(3), C403.3.2(7) and C403.3.2(9).

 Heat rejection equipment shall have a minimum efficiency performance not less than values specified in Table C403.3.2(8).
 These requirements apply to all propeller, axial fan and centrifugal fan cooling towers.
 Table C403.3.2(8) specifies requirements for air-cooled condensers that are within rating conditions specified within the table.

-C403.4.3.1 Fan speed control.
-The fan speed shall be controlled as provided in Sections C403.4.3.1.1 and C403.4.3.1.2.

-C403.4.3.1.1 Fan motors not less than 7.5 hp.
-Each fan powered by a motor of 7.5 hp (5.6 kW) or larger shall have controls that automatically change the fan speed to control the leaving fluid temperature or condensing temperature/pressure of the heat rejection device.
+C403.9.1 Fan speed control.
+Each fan powered by an individual motor or array of motors with a connected power, including the motor service factor, totaling 5 hp (3.7 kW) or more shall have controls and devices configured to automatically modulate the fan speed to control the leaving fluid temperature or condensing temperature and pressure of the heat rejection device.
+Fan motor power input shall be not more than 30 percent of design wattage at 50 percent of the design airflow.

+Exceptions: Fans serving multiple refrigerant or fluid cooling circuits.

+Condenser fans serving flooded condensers.
-C403.4.3.1.2 Multiple-cell heat rejection equipment.
-Multiple-cell heat rejection equipment with variable speed fan drives shall be controlled in both of the following manners:

-To operate the maximum number of fans allowed that comply with the manufacturer's requirements for all system components.

-So all fans can operate at the same fan speed required for the instantaneous cooling duty, as opposed to staged (on/off) operation. minimum fan speed shall be the minimum allowable speed of the fan drive system in accordance with the manufacturer's recommendations.
+C403.9.2 Multiple-cell heat rejection equipment.
+Multiple-cell heat rejection equipment with variable speed fan drives shall be controlled to operate the maximum number of fans allowed that comply with the manufacturer's requirements for all system components and so that all fans can operate at the same fan speed required for the instantaneous cooling duty, as opposed to staged (on/off) operation.
+The minimum fan speed shall be the minimum allowable speed of the fan drive system in accordance with the manufacturer's recommendations.

-C403.4.3.2 Limitation on centrifugal fan open-circuit cooling towers.
-Centrifugal fan open-circuit cooling towers with a combined rated capacity of 1,100 gpm (4164 L/m) or greater at 95°F (35°C) condenser water return, 85°F (29°C) condenser water supply, and 75°F (24°C) outdoor air wet-bulb temperature shall meet the energy efficiency requirement for axial fan open-circuit cooling towers listed in Table C403.2.3(8).
+C403.9.3 Limitation on centrifugal fan open-circuit cooling towers.
+Centrifugal fan open-circuit cooling towers with a combined rated capacity of 1,100 gpm (4164 L/m) or greater at 95°F (35°C) condenser water return, 85°F (29°C) condenser water supply, and 75°F (24°C) outdoor air wet-bulb temperature shall meet the energy efficiency requirement for axial fan open-circuit cooling towers listed in Table C403.3.2(8).